yellows8/3ds_homemenuhax/README.md

 The initial release archive only supported USA, EUR, and JPN.
 The latest git also supports KOR, which should be included in the next release.
 TWN can't be supported currently.
 CHN isn't supported since the last Home Menu update(v7.0) was before themes even existed in Home Menu.

 # Building
-Just run "make", or even "make clean && make".
-For building ROP binaries which can be used for general homemenu ROP, this can be used: "{make clean &&} make ropbins". "make bins" is the same as "make", except building the .lz is skipped.
+Just run "make defaultbuild", or even "make clean && make defaultbuild".
+For building ROP binaries  which can be used for general homemenu ROP, this can be used: "{make clean &&} make ropbins {options}". "make bins {options}" is the same as "make", except building the .lz is skipped. "defaultbuild" Builds with the default options, see the Makefile for the default options. "{...} make {options}" Can be used to build with your own options if you prefer.

-Before building, the menurop directories+files must be generated. "./generate_menurop_addrs.sh {path}".
+If you don't want to use the prebuilt menurop(using the menurop_prebuilt is recommended), the menurop directories+files must be generated. "./generate_menurop_addrs.sh {path}".
 See the source of that script for details(this requires the Home Menu code-binaries).
-Note that the USA/EUR/JPN homemenu exefs:/.code binaries starting with system-version v9.2 are all identical(prior to v9.9), while USA/EUR binaries for v9.0 differs from the JPN versions.
-If you don't have the required Home Menu code-binaries, you can use the MENUROP_PATH option listed below(this is the recommended way to build this).

 The built files for BodyCache.bin/Body_LZ.bin are located under "themepayload/".